Surface Air Consumption (SAC) Rate Calculator

 to be able to estimate our gas consumption rate under various diving conditions.

-Typically divers will work out their consumption rates for during the descent phase,
+Typically scuba divers will work out their consumption rates for during the descent phase,

 working on the bottom, the ascent phase, and resting at decompression